 Five Ways Diverse Organizations Hire Differently

-The business case for diversity is well documented, both in terms of enabling companies to exceed their financial goals and successfully navigate their social responsibilities as organizations.
-Yet knowing how to design and execute against a diversity hiring strategy, as well as evolve it over time to continue meeting companies’ needs, can be a challenge.
+The business case for diversity is well documented in terms of how it enables companies to exceed their financial goals while successfully navigating their social responsibilities as organizations.
+Yet, knowing how to design and execute a diversity hiring strategy, as well as evolve it over time, to continue meeting companies’ needs, can be a challenge.

-Here we’re sharing five ways diverse organizations think and act differently when it comes to hiring.
+Here we share five ways diverse organizations think and act differently when it comes to hiring.
 In doing so, they keep diversity front and center in a way that ensures they’re meeting their hiring needs with talent that pushes the boundaries of what’s possible.

 1. Address diversity from a broader perspective.